Illinois Compiled Statutes

 (i) a legislative leader, (ii) the Senate Operations Commission, or (iii) the

 Joint Committee on Legislative Support Services.
-The Legislative Ethics Commission shall have jurisdiction over complainants in violation of subsection (e) of Section 25-63.
+The Legislative Ethics Commission shall have jurisdiction over complainants and respondents in violation of subsection (d) of Section 25-90.
 The jurisdiction of the

 Commission is limited to matters arising under this Act.